ByteVerse

 Step 4: Move from Drafts to Actions Slowly

 For the first week, let the agent draft only.
 For the second week, let it create tasks.
 Later, let it take limited actions with approval.
+This staged rollout catches bad assumptions before they become customer-facing mistakes.

 Final Recommendation

-For agent-native teams, Gumloop is exciting.
+For agent-native teams, Gumloop is one of the most interesting tools to watch.

 For personal productivity, Lindy is the easiest to understand.